Jan Böhmermann: Career

 In 2010, Böhmermann joined Lateline and wrote the column Gott fragt, Böhmermann antwortet (God asks, Böhmermann answers) for the youth edition of the Süddeutsche Zeitung newspaper.
 Until April 2011, he hosted Beeck & Böhmermann on 1Live together with Simon Beeck.

-Starting in January 2011, Böhmermann toured Germany for several weeks with Klaas Heufer-Umlauf with the satirical improv cabaret show "Zwei alte Hasen erzählen von früher".
+Starting in January 2011, Böhmermann toured Germany for several weeks with Klaas Heufer-Umlauf with the satirical improv cabaret show Zwei alte Hasen erzählen von früher.
 With Heufer-Umlauf, Böhmermann hosted a bi-weekly show on Radio Eins from November 2011 to September 2012 under the same title.
 Since Heufer-Umlauf's departure, he has hosted the show with singer-songwriter Olli Schulz.
-Initially under the new title "Joko und Klaas mit Olli und Jan", then under the title "Sanft & Sorgfältig".
+Initially under the new title "Joko und Klaas mit Olli und Jan", then under the title Sanft & Sorgfältig.
 From March 2013, Schulz and Böhmermann weekly went on air.
 Since May 2014, Sanft & Sorgfältig was broadcast on Sundays by five other radio stations (Bremen Vier, Dasding, N-Joy, Puls and You FM) in addition to Radio Eins.
 In April 2016, Böhmermann announced that he would not continue the show.
-He rejected a connection with the Böhmermann-Erdogan affair.
+He rejected a connection with the Böhmermann-Erdoğan affair.

 From September 2011 until the cancellation of the show, Böhmermann was on the team of the Harald Schmidt Show on Sat.1.
-In 2019, Harald Schmidt said of Böhmermann: "I knew early on that Böhmermann would never make it as a moderator.
+In 2019, Schmidt said of Böhmermann: "I knew early on that Böhmermann would never make it as a moderator.
 But that he would make it very far as a riot act, I also knew."

-Charlotte Roche and Jan Böhmermann at the 2012 German Television Awards.

 The talk show Roche & Böhmermann (co-hosted with Charlotte Roche) was the first broadcast on ZDFkultur on 4 March 2012.
 After two seasons, the last edition was shown in October 2012.
 In January 2013, ZDF announced that there would be no continuation of the show due to disagreements between those involved.

 In November and December 2012, he went on tour with Lateline through the cities of Bremen, Frankfurt, Baden-Baden, Magdeburg, and Hanover.
 The shows were broadcast live on EinsPlus.
 Starting in April 2013, a second season with seven shows ran live from the Weserhaus in Bremen.
 The third season with five more shows was broadcast starting in November 2013.